If you're not using at least one photo reference...

 The world is far more interesting and detailed than your memory.

-So if you're coloring a vanilla ice cream cone, you should either have a real ice cream cone sitting in front of your or a few photos one.
+So if you're coloring a vanilla ice cream cone, you should either have a real ice cream cone sitting in front of you or a few photos of one.
 The same holds true if you're coloring two toddlers sitting in a sandbox.
 Or a lobster.
 Or the moon.

 You need something to look at.

 What you observe in a visual reference will vastly improve the quality and artistry of your coloring.
-No matter what skill level you're at, no matter what the stamped image.
-Photographs are essential.
+No matter what skill level you're at, no matter what the stamped image is.

 Let's say you have a loaf of bread in your image.
 Or maybe a tree; maybe a grizzly bear.
 A photo of real life items can be the springboard you use to create your own color combinations.